Workforce learning closes the distance

 Whether it centers on soft skills or not, any ongoing workforce development initiative is better than none.
 Professional growth is a crucial motivator in the workplace, especially for millennials and younger employees.
 A lack of growth and learning opportunities is one of the most common reasons employees leave.
 Moreover, continuous learning ensures workers stay up-to-date with evolving jobs, technologies, and expectations in our rapidly changing world.

 The Rise of Distance Learning

 Learning is essential for workers in any team or environment, but it doesn’t need to slow down or get in the way of work.
 More and more organizations are abandoning the whiteboards, classrooms, and clunky learning management systems for distance learning solutions.

 Distance learning is nothing new—universities have been offering it for years.
-But its application in the workplace is relatively novel.
-And organizations that implement it correctly have witnessed that it can be as effective—if not more—than-in person education.
+But its application in the workplace is relatively recent.
+Even amid a pandemic that required many businesses to send their teams to work remotely, virtual learning hasn’t made the priority list.
+However, organizations that implement it correctly have witnessed that it can be as effective—if not more—than-in person education.

 Many distance learning solutions incorporate blended learning, which combines instructor-led lessons, discussions, videos, simulations, and other forms of training into a single curriculum.
 Blended learning is designed for different kinds of learners and learning styles.

 We use this approach at Liveops and can attest to its success.
 Not only is our blended, distance learning-based platform faster than a typical training program, but it also produces more capable agents.